-For more information, visit mbptucson.com.
+For more information, visit playgroundtucson.com.

 Husband-and-wife team Dennis and Konni Calello operate the family-owned restaurant along with their sons Ken and Frank Calello.

+An interest in birds of prey drew them to Arizona and has inspired this homestyle cafe.
+The menu focusses on breakfast, lunch, and baked goods.
 Locally roasted coffee and the smell of freshly baked cookies will greet you on entering — don't leave without a stack of the warm, sugary treats.

 For more information, visit raptorcanyoncafe.com.